-The most dangerous time is the first three to six months of their probationary licence.
+The most dangerous time is the first 3-6 months of their probationary licence.
 In particular, late night driving poses an increased risk with 33% of fatal crashes among first year P drivers occurring between 10pm and 6am.
 However, p plate drivers do only 9% of their driving during these hours.

-Make sure your learner gets at least 120 hours supervised driving practice in a range of conditions to reduce their risk, however there is more that parents or carers can do once their children have their P licence - and it's easy.
+Make sure learner drivers have at least 120 hours supervised driving practice in a range of conditions to reduce their risk, however there is more that parents or carers can do once their children have their P licence - and it's easy.